-If a 'shell' company issues unsecured debt securities in a non-public offering with the purpose of acquiring the stock of a target corporation, such debt securities may be presumed to be indirectly secured by 'margin stock' (ie, any stock listed on a national securities exchange, any over-the-counter security approved by the SEC for trading in the national market system or any security appearing on the US Federal Reserve Board's list of over-the-counter margin stock and most mutual funds).
+Generally, acquisitions of a US target are not subject to any statutory financial assistance restrictions or restrictions on granting security interests in the target company's assets, except as described herein or in the case of target companies in certain regulated industries.
+If a 'shell' company issues unsecured debt securities in a non-public offering with the purpose of acquiring the stock of a target corporation, such debt securities may be presumed to be indirectly secured by 'margin stock' (namely, any stock listed on a national securities exchange, any over-the-counter security approved by the SEC for trading in the national market system or any security appearing on the US Federal Reserve Board's list of over-the-counter margin stock and most mutual funds).
 If so, such debt would be subject to the US Federal Reserve Board's margin requirements and thus could not exceed 50 per cent of the value of the margin stock acquired.
 Private equity sponsors may avoid these requirements by utilising publicly offered debt or having the debt guaranteed by an operating company with substantial non-margin assets or cash flow.

-11 Debt and equity financing provisions
+10 Debt and equity financing provisions